-Loli Molina is a charming and passionate singer songwriter that I just recently encountered online, thanks to the song ‘Eco’ that she performed with singer songwriter David Aguilar.
-Born in Buenos Aires in 1986, she is the only musician in her family.
-Molina began piano at age 6 and guitar at age 10, and studied for two years at the Buenos Aires Music School.
+Loli Molina is a charming and passionate singer songwriter that I just recently encountered online, thanks to the song ‘Eco’ that she performed with singer songwriter David Aguilar, from Mexico.
+Born in Buenos Aires in 1986, Molina is the only musician in her family.
+She began piano at age 6 and guitar at age 10, and studied for two years at the Buenos Aires Music School.
 After singing in some smaller ensembles, she began her solo career in 2007.
 She has 4 studio albums has won an MTV Award and been nominated several times for the Gardel Prize.
-She has taught guitar and is also dedicated to collage as an art practice.
+She teaches guitar and is also dedicated to collage as an art practice.
 She has been based in Mexico for several years now.
 Her album Lo azul sobre mí was released in November 2019, but her tour of Latin America and Europe had to be suspended due to the COVID-19 pandemic.
 You can show your support by buying her songs on Bandcamp: https://lolimolina.bandcamp.com/

 esto es un milagro.

 el mundo me duele contigo y también me duele sin ti. el mejor regalo que la tarde nos da es su paciencia, lento es que todo se levanta y los mensajes quedan escritos en las cosas que tocamos.

 quién es capaz de asumir en un sólo gesto todo lo que cabe dentro de un corazón? quién duerme despierto soñando con el rezo silencioso de la montaña golpeando la puerta, haciendo temblar los árboles?

 la escuchas cantar? la ves respirar?

 entonces exhala. espera. entiende. estás llorando. estás hermosa. estás aquí.